debugger.debuggercontroller module

 Execute a backend command and get the output

-For LLDB adapter (on Linux and macOS), any LLDB commands can be executed.
+For LLDB adapter, any LLDB commands can be executed.
 The returned string is what gets printed if one executes the command in the LLDB prompt.

 Parameters: